Reporting standards in general

 The net realisable value of inventories is calculated as the expected selling price less completion costs and costs incurred in making the sale.

 On initial recognition, receivables are measured at fair value, and subsequently they are measured at amortised cost.
 Receivables are written down for anticipated losses.
-An impairment account is used for this purpose.
+A provision account is used for this purpose.

 Prepayments are recognised as an asset and comprise incurred costs relating to subsequent financial years.
 Prepayments are measured at cost.